polymorphic/tesla-model-y-checklist/README.md

 accept the car because of some minor issue that can be fixed by a mobile service tech later (but won’t be fixed at pickup).
 Critical things to check on site are VIN, color, wheels, etc. and critical safety, like being able to lock/unlock the car and put it in park.
 Visit and check the local super charger while you are there, too.

+Better yet, if you can, pick up the car in person at an express checkout site.
+Assuming all of your affairs are in order via the website, Tesla will park your car in their lot and put your name on it.
+You simply sign the paperwork they leave on the dash, deposit the paperwork in a bin, and drive off.
+This allows you all of the time you require to insepect the vehicle before designing to accept the car or not.
+Do note that the express checkout is often staffed by temporary hires or other low-level staff as their only function is to shuffle the cars around and ensure the proper paperwork awaits you.
+Any problems that may arise they will simply ask you to schedule an appointment to come back in with the vehicle.

+This car is quite pricey.
+Make sure it is absolutely what you want before you accept it.
+With the recent push to "make the numbers,"
+Tesla is selling cars at a faster clip than they are staffing up at.
+Wait times to get any issues resolved "later" may be immense.

 ## What next?